atc0005/check-vmware/README.md

 max memory usage is required before this plugin can be used.
 See the [configuration options](#configuration-options) section for details.

+### `check_vmware_host_cpu`

+Nagios plugin used to monitor ESXi host CPU usage.

+In addition to reporting current host CPU usage, this plugin also reports which VMs are on the host (running or not), how much CPU each VM is using as a fixed value and as a percentage of the host's total CPU capacity.

+Thresholds for `CRITICAL` and `WARNING` CPU usage have usable defaults, but may require adjustment for your environment.
+See the [configuration options](#configuration-options) section for details.

 ## Features

 - Multiple plugins for monitoring VMware vSphere environments (standalone ESXi